 Unblocking a site

-Unblocking a blocked site is as simple as you may assume – just open your hosts file with notepad, delete the entry of URL that you want to unblock and hit Ctrl+S.
+Unblocking a blocked site is as simple as you may assume – just open your hosts file in Windows 10 with notepad, delete the entry of URL that you want to unblock and hit Ctrl+S.

 Locking Windows 10 hosts file

 Sometimes viruses or adware programs may intend to affect your hosts file to redirect you to malicious websites.
 Imagine firing www.facebook.com in your browser’s address bar but landing on any other malicious website!
 Seems horrible even in thoughts, right?
 This is called Hosts File Hijacking in cyber community.

 There’re two ways to prevent that from happening with you – one is, as you know already, installing a good antivirus software and keeping it updated.
 But if you want to add another layer of security then the second option is to lock the hosts file so no other program or user except you can rewrite to it without unlocking it.